MuhammadTauseef/robot_framework_101/README.md

 ${base_url}     https://httpbin.org
 ```

+Create session towards the URL, then pass Get request onto the session and store the response in response varable.
 In the test case log output to the console to check the progress
 ```
 *** Test Cases ***
 Get_entry